Japan 'pet cafe' boom raises concerns about animal welfare | DW | 21.05.2019

 "We do not believe that it's a good idea for animals like owls, for example, to be in these places because their movements are constantly restricted," Chihiro Okada, an official of Animal Rights Center in Japan, told DW.

-A petition on the organization's web site calling specifically for owl cafes to be shut down has attracted nearly 60,000 signatures, with a number of people condemning the practice on the site, with one person writing, "Owls do not belong in cafes.
+A petition on the organization's web site calling specifically for owl cafes to be shut down has attracted nearly 60,000 signatures, with a number of people condemning the practice on the site and one person writing, "Owls do not belong in cafes.
 They are, indeed, another disgraceful example of animal abuse for people's 'entertainment.'"

 Okada adds that there is very little oversight of the industry.
 "When an animal protection group or a member of the public reports an inappropriate situation, the authorities can enter a cafe and carry out an inspection, but as there are basically no welfare standards, improvements are never made, no matter how constrained the animals are," she said.